 Hardware store systems simply don't have a large enough cold coil space to efficiently remove water from the air.
 Small coils mean the system works harder, which means you pay more to run an inferior dehumidifier.

-Our SaniDry™ Sedona™ Crawl Space Dehumidifier has a unique heat exchange system that helps it achieve an ENERGY STAR® rating!
+Our SaniDry™ Sedona™ Crawl Space Dehumidifier has a unique heat exchange system.

 Our system can remove up to 109 pints of water per day, using a powerful 300 CFM fan that keeps dry air circulating all over the space.
 With an operating temperature of 40°F - 95°F, it's optimal for the cool crawl space environment!

 Let us help you dry your crawl space.
 Call or e-mail Woods Basement Systems, Inc. today for a free quote to install a crawl space dehumidifier in your home!
-We service the Illinois & Missouri area, including Ballwin, Decatur, Champaign, St. Peters, East Saint Louis, Belleville and nearby.
+We service the Illinois & Missouri area, including Belleville, Decatur, Florissant, St. Peters, O'Fallon, East Saint Louis, Champaign and nearby.